Soreine/hyper-gwent/README.md

 # hyper-gwent

-Chrome extension to enrich pages containing GwentⓇ related content.
+Chrome extension to preview cards on pages containing GwentⓇ related content.

-Card names quick access, terms highlight and more!
+## Suggesting alternatives for card names

+You can suggest new alternate names for cards.
+The complete list is here: https://github.com/Soreine/hyper-gwent/blob/master/src/core/data/ALIASES.js

+These include:

+- Acronyms such as "ADC"
+- Abbreviations such as "gigni"
+- Incomplete names such as "fringilla".

+The following don't need to be in this list though:

+- Alternate case.
+For example "cIrI DASH" is automatically handled.
+- Plurals.
+For example "QGs" for Queensguard and "dun banner light cavalries" are automatically handled.
+- Alternate accentuation.
+For example "Schirru" is automatically recognized as Schirrú.

 ## Contribute